Cohort VI, 2021-2023

 Cohort II, 2013-2015

-Now Assistant Professor of History and Director of History and Secondary Education at Appalachian State University
+Now Associate Professor of History and Director Secondary Education at Appalachian State University

 Dr. Rwany Sibaja received his Ph.D. in History at George Mason University (Fairfax, VA).
 His research interests focus on the cultural history of 20th-century Argentina, particularly with the role of sports in shaping notions of collective identity.
 Dr. Sibaja’s secondary interests reside with the role of digital tools in the teaching, learning, and writing of history.
 As a postdoctoral fellow at UMBC, he continues to investigate how soccer, or fútbol, allows us to understand the larger social issues and debates of the 1950s and 1960s — a period of rapid transformation and political divisiveness.
 Currently, Dr. Sibaja is developing various writing projects that stem from his dissertation.
 He will be presenting papers at Latin American and sports conferences this academic year, and he will also conduct a research trip to Buenos Aires that will shed light on the state’s influence over professional fútbol in Argentina between 1946 and 1978.